 March Search Updates

-Towards the end of last year, we started to summarise the month’s SEO events and news and sent these updates to our clients and now we are going to be publishing them on the blog too.
-So without further procrastinating here are the March search engine optimisation updates.
+Towards the end of last year, we started to summarise the month’s SEO news and sent these updates to our clients.
+Now we are going to be publishing them on the blog too.
+So without further procrastinating, here are the March search engine optimisation updates.

 1. SEO news

 On the 14th of March, Eric Enge interviewed Matt Cutts (head of Google’s Webspam team) providing some great nuggets of information, including the following useful pieces of advice:

 - Duplicate content might negatively affect how much of your site gets indexed, but the number of links to your site can positively influence indexation

 - 301 redirects pass some, but not all pagerank